annzenna/Scan-Your-Local-Network-for-Open-Ports/README.md

     Practiced the Nmap Scanning to identify the open ports Identification of IP address, subnet Mak and IP Range Identified Identified the risks of the open port
+    Identified the common services in the .pcap file